Analyzing Contextualized Models

 ---|---|---|

-Second, we can see the homogeneous effects of the predictors.#
+Next, we can see the homogeneous effects of the predictors on progression.

 plot_homogeneous_predictor_effects(